invariantlabs-ai/invariant/README.md

 </div>
 <br/>

 Invariant Guardrails is a comprehensive rule-based guardrailing layer for LLM or MCP-powered AI applications.

-It is deployed between your application and your MCP servers or LLM provider, allowing for continuous steering and monitoring.
+It is deployed between your application and your MCP servers or LLM provider, allowing for continuous steering and monitoring, without invasive code changes.

 <br/>
 <div align="center">